AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

   What if verkle trees are used instead?
   With a branching factor of 256, 32 byte commitments and proofs, and 1 byte location specifiers, this term should be replaced with
   $(1+32) \cdot \max(1, \log_{256} N_1)$.
-  The complexity of these two terms is the same, but in practice verkle PoRs are less than half the size of merkle PoRs.
+  The complexity of these two terms is the same -- $O(\log c)$ -- but in practice verkle PoRs are less than half the size of merkle PoRs.
   For this reason, the numerical calculations in this paper assume that the UT implementation uses verkle trees.
 }